ably/ably-asset-tracking-js/examples/subscribing-example-app/README.md

 })();
 ```

-and the very similar MapBox `script.js`:
+and the very similar Mapbox `script.js`:

 ```js